stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/julia.md

 Then:
 ```
-    sbatch  julia_test.sbatch
+$ sbatch  julia_test.sbatch
 ```

-It will-
+It will:

-1\.
-Request 2 nodes, 4 tasks per node (8 tasks total)
+1. Request 2 nodes, 4 tasks per node (8 tasks total)

-2\. load the julia module
+2. load the julia module

-3\.
-Run Julia in parallel with a machine file that is automatically generated, listing the nodes that are assigned to your job.
+3. Run Julia in parallel with a machine file that is automatically generated, listing the nodes that are assigned to your job.

 It should output something like this in your slurm-(JOBID\#).out:
 ```
 process: 1 on host sh-5-33.local
         From worker 3:  process: 3 on host sh-5-33.local
         From worker 5:  process: 5 on host sh-5-33.local
         From worker 6:  process: 6 on host sh-5-33.local
-            From worker 4:  process: 4 on host sh-5-33.l
+        From worker 4:  process: 4 on host sh-5-33.local
+        From worker 2:  process: 2 on host sh-5-34.local
+        From worker 7:  process: 7 on host sh-5-34.local
+        From worker 9:  process: 9 on host sh-5-34.local
+        From worker 8:  process: 8 on host sh-5-34.local
 ```